AIAA 2025-2026 Strike Fighter Design Competition

 Designed for Carrier Superiority

-Carrier-Based Internal Weapons Bay Supersonic Capable Twin-Engine Multi-Role Folding Wing
+Carrier-Based Internal Weapons Bay Mach 1.84 Capable Twin F119 Engines Multi-Role Folding Wing 7.5g Load Factor

 By the Numbers

-Key performance parameters and geometric characteristics of the F-44 Falcon as derived from the conceptual design study.
+Key performance parameters and geometric characteristics from the F-44 Critical Design Review (CDR).

 🎯